rakia drink

 Public Domain

-If one is to make grappa/marc rakia or brandy, then a decision needs to be made regarding the type of grapes needed.
-For instance, for marc rakia, we need a rich grape variety, showing its aroma in the final distillate.
-For brandy/cognac, we will probably go with not-so-aromatic grapes since the main flavor will result from longer maturation, critical to achieving the desired smoothens and character.1
+If one is to make grappa/marc rakia or brandy, a decision must be made regarding the type of grapes needed.
+For instance, we need a rich grape variety for marc rakia, showing its aroma in the final distillate.
+For brandy/cognac, we will probably go with not-so-aromatic grapes since the main flavour will result from longer maturation, which is critical to achieving the desired smoothness and character.1

 In the case of rakia, the idea is to preserve and showcase the underlying aroma of the based product.
-The achieved perception of quality will rely heavily on the aroma and taste of the fruit itself and how the underlying flavor is recreated during the distillation.
+The achieved perception of quality will rely heavily on the smell and taste of the fruit itself and how the underlying flavour is recreated during the distillation.

 Fruits

 When working with fruit, we usually talk about fermentation and distillation of mash, not liquid, making the fermentation process very complicated, especially the distillation process.
-The choice of distillation still is of crucial importance to avoid burning and keep the chemical compounds responsible for flavor.
+The choice of distillation is still crucial to avoid burning and keep the chemical compounds responsible for flavour.

-At the same time, some fruit brandies “like” aging, while others find it very difficult or not at all tо tolerate aging in wooden casks since they rely heavily on the aroma and taste of the fruit itself being presеnt in the distilled spirit.
+At the same time, some fruit brandies “like” aging, while others find it difficult or not to tolerate aging in wooden casks since they rely heavily on the aroma and taste of the fruit itself being presented in the distilled spirit.

-Rotten and moldy fruits should not be used because they produce low quality and defective brandies.
+Rotten and mouldy fruits should not be used because they produce low-quality and defective brandies.
 Rotten fruits, especially plums and apples, produce brandies with a high methyl alcohol content, which is poisonous.

-Тhe harvested fruit must be processed immediately.
+The harvested fruit must be processed immediately.
 Any delay degrades the quality and reduces the yield.
-If working with stone fruits (apricots, peaches), the stones need to be removed as they contain a lot of amygdalin, which is highly poisonous and has an unpleasant odor.
+If working with stone fruits (apricots, peaches), the stones must be removed as they contain a lot of amygdalin, which is highly poisonous and unpleasant.
 If working with seeds fruit, they need to be ground before fermentation.

 According to Blagoy Popov, a long-time coppersmith and still maker.